-Dr. Peter Karth has worked with the IRIS Reading Center since November of 2016.
-Before the end of his first year with IRIS, Dr. Karth had already interpreted 357 exams.
+Dr. Karth has worked with the IRIS Reading Center since November of 2016.
+Before the end of his first year with IRIS, he had already interpreted 357 exams.
 Today, nearing the end of 2019, he has graded over 81,000 exams, equating to roughly 16% of the company’s total exam volume 510,000+.
 We asked Dr. Karth to share his experience with IRIS over the past three years.

-Back in the fall of 2016, Dr. Karth was drawn to ophthalmic telemedicine for several reasons.
+Dr. Karth was drawn to ophthalmic telemedicine for several reasons.
 The draw to IRIS was the mission to end preventable blindness, one that Dr. Karth strongly believes in.
 As a board-certified ophthalmologist and retina specialist, Dr. Karth had enough first-hand exposure to the vision-threatening implications of diabetic retinopathy to know that the mission was critical.

 We would not have achieved the level of success we are seeing today without the network of physicians in the IRIS Reading Center providers and their commitments to the mission of Ending Preventable Blindness.
 We can put an infinite number of cameras in the field and scan every diabetic in America, but without a provider to interpret the exam, we could not have saved the eyesight of 72,000+ patients.
 On behalf of everyone at IRIS and the patients who had pathology detected and treated, we thank Dr. Karth and the many physicians who serve as part of the IRIS Reading Center.